RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 idea:

 > The Plaintiffs presented their ideas for the "Ghost Hunter" Concept to
-> the Defendants' [sic] in confidence, pursuant to the custom and
+> the Defendants in confidence, pursuant to the custom and
 > practice of the entertainment industry, for the express purpose of
 > offering to partner with the Defendants in the production, broadcast
 > and distribution of the Concept.
 Accordingly, the Plaintiffs